-SCHEDULES.
+SCHEDULES

-- Complete only one copy of the appropriate schedule. - Attach all completed schedules to the Company tax return 2011 unless specified otherwise. - If you lodge your tax return without all the required schedules, we may not consider it to have been lodged in the approved form.
-Unless you lodge all schedules by the due date, you may be charged a penalty for failure to lodge on time.
+- Complete only one copy of the appropriate schedule. - Attach all completed schedules to the Company tax return 2012 unless specified otherwise. - If you lodge your tax return without all the required schedules, we may not consider it to have been lodged in the approved form.
+Unless you lodge all schedules by the due date, you may be charged a penalty for failure to lodge on time. - Companies that were subsidiary members of consolidated or MEC groups during only part of the income year and that are lodging a company tax return for a period they were not a subsidiary member of any group (non-membership period) must complete all relevant schedules for the non-membership period if required by the following instructions.
+For information about reporting multiple non-membership periods during the year, see the Consolidation reference manual sheet C9-5-110.